isomerpages/moe-kranjipri/_our-curriculum/Signature Programmes/Applied Learning Programme (ALP).md

 **My Passion Project (MPP)**

 Through exploring their interest and passions, Kranjians are given the opportunity to exercise student agency, which in turn help them to develop their intrinsic motivation and nurture self-directed learning.

+MPP provides the time and space for P4 to P6 Kranjians to intiate activities grounded on shared values and engender a spirit of lifelong learning.
+Kranjians can discover and pursue a passio.
+They can then showcase their passion through recess busking and our annual Innocarnival event.